 During his presidency, the College has undertaken a major campus development plan, building a gymnasium/conference center, a 26-unit married student housing complex, a guest lodge, a chapel/music hall, a residence hall, a maintenance facility, and The Servant Center, a facility providing a dining hall and student center amenities.
 The renovations of Pipkin Hall including the expansion of the John Van Puffelen Library and Administrative Offices were completed in October 2006 with a rededication of this historic facility.
 The completion of the campus development plan was achieved on September 29, 2009 with the dedication of Hoops Hall, a sixty-student resident hall.

-Other accomplishments during his presidency include accreditation with the Higher Learning Commission of the North Central Association of Colleges and Schools, the development of the college’s strategic plan (Our Path for Servants), leadership of several international travel groups, a significant enrollment increase, and implementation of a graduate studies program.
+Other accomplishments during his presidency include accreditation with the Higher Learning Commission, the development of the college’s strategic plan (Our Path for Servants), leadership of several international travel groups, a significant enrollment increase, and implementation of a graduate studies program.

 The passion of Dr. Anderson’s life and ministry has centered upon nurturing servants for the fields of the world.
 The motto of Appalachian, Because Life is for Service, captures his heart.